JMYoung93/Monster-Rolodex/README.md

 ## How To Start

+-Clone repository over to local machine

-In the project directory, you can run:
+-In the project directory, you can run the following CLI commands:

 ### `npm start`